mongodb/vault-plugin-secrets-mongodbatlas/README.md

 ```
 (or use `go get github.com/mongodb/vault-plugin-secrets-mongodbatlas` ).

-Then you can go to each of the directories of the `database` and `secrets`
-backends on the `plugins/database/mongodbatlas/` and `plugins/logical/mongodbatlas/`
-respectively and download any of the required tools to bootstrap your environment:
+Then you can download any of the required tools to bootstrap your environment:

 ```sh
 $ make bootstrap